A lightcone catalogue from the Millennium-XXL simulation: improved spatial interpolation and colour distributions for the DESI BGS: MXXL mock

 \subsubsection{Unresolved haloes}

-To make a mock complete to faint magnitudes at low redshifts, haloes below the MXXL mass resolution were added to the lightcone.
+The MXXL simulation has a halo mass resolution limit of $\sim 10^{11}~\hMpc$.
+There are some faint galaxies at low redshifts which are brighter than the magnitude threshold, but which are missing from the mock since they reside in haloes that fall below the simulation mass limit.
+Therefore, there would be incompleteness in the mock at low redshifts, which would be problematic for certain uses of the mock catalogue, e.g. testing fibre assignment algorithms, and measuring the luminosity function.
+To ensure that the mock is complete, haloes below the MXXL mass resolution were added to the lightcone.
 Fits were done to the halo mass function in narrow redshift bins, which were extrapolated to lower masses.
 Halo masses were drawn randomly from the extrapolated mass function.
 Since there is no particle information available for the MXXL simulation, the unresolved haloes were positioned randomly, so they are unclustered.